Using DirectQuery in Power BI

 The error that would be returned would be “The resultset of a query to external data source has exceeded the maximum allowed size of '1000000' rows.”

-Cannot change from import to DirectQuery mode: Note that while it's generally possible to switch a model from DirectQuery mode to use import mode, this means all the necessary data must be imported.
+Cannot change from import to DirectQuery mode: While it's possible to switch a model from DirectQuery mode to use import mode, this means all the necessary data must be imported.
 It is also not possible to switch back (primarily due to the set of features not supported in DirectQuery mode).
 DirectQuery models over multidimensional sources like SAP BW, also cannot be switched from DirectQuery to import, due to the completely different treatment of external measures.

 DirectQuery in the Power BI service